 (3-3-0).
-Practical applications of vocabulary, phonetics, and grammar in comprehending and producing spoken English.
+Practical application of vocabulary, phonetics, and grammar in comprehending and producing spoken English.
 Designed for speakers of other languages.
-(DEVELOPMENTAL COURSE: This course cannot be used to fulfill degree requirements; see TCCD Texas Success Initiative Plan-Required Developmental Studies and Developmental Courses.)
+This is a developmental course and cannot be used to fulfill degree requirements.

 ESOL-0303 Oral Communication III